rlaisqls/TIL/데브옵스 DevOps/Kubernetes/실습/Auth/Security Context for a Pod or Container.md

-# Security Context for a Pod or Container

 A security context defines privilege and access control settings for a Pod or Container.
 Security context settings include, but are not limited to: